fe80Grau/ytdlp2STRM/README.md

 > cd /etc/cron.d && sudo echo "0 */2 * * * root cd /opt/ytdlp2STRM && /usr/bin/python3 /opt/ytdlp2STRM/cli.py --m plugins.youtube.to_strm --p youtube,bridge" > ytdlp2STRM
 > ```

-* After that you can see all channels folders under /media/Youtube and strm files insi                              de them.
+* After that you can see all channels folders under /media/Youtube and strm files inside them.
 If you are using Jellyfin/Emby, add /media/Youtube as folder in Library and enjoy it!

+* [TWITCH] Example cron.d file to create strm files in **direct mode** from channel_list every 2 hours (duration info, no download/disk usage, fast first loading, no cpu usage, redirect to direct twitch url with video/audio merged, faster mode)
+* SponsorBlock not works on redirect mode, Twitch only works over direct mode at the moment.
+> ``` console
+> cd /etc/cron.d && sudo echo "0 */2 * * * root cd /opt/ytdlp2STRM && /usr/bin/python3 /opt/ytdlp2STRM/cli.py --m plugins.youtube.to_strm --p youtube,direct" > ytdlp2STRM
+> ```

 ## main.py
 A little script to serve yt-dlp video/audio as HTTP data throught Flask and dynamic URLs.
 We can use this dynamic URLs with youtube id video in url like http://127.0.0.1:5000/youtube/redirect/FxCqhXVc9iY and open it with VLC or save it in .strm file (works in Jellyfin)